Utiel-Requena Wine Route

 What are the wines like?

-There are 40,000 hectares of vineyards in the area covered by the Utiel-Requena Designation of Origin.
-Several varieties of grape are used in the production of its wines, and particularly the Bobal grape, a native variety which is the most common.
-In fact this is practically the only area in the world where it is grown, and the result is a distinctive wine of first-rate quality and with a clearly defined character and personality.
-Most of the wines produced in Utiel-Requena are red, with a dark cherry colour and fruity aromas.
-The rosés are also delicious, as are the whites, which have intense fruity aromas and a yellow colour, with gold and straw tones.
+The Utiel-Requena Designation of Origin has 40,000 hectares of vineyards.
+Several varieties of grapes are used to make these wines.
+The Bobal grape stands out among them, native to the region and the most widely grown.
+In fact, this is practically the only area in the world where it is grown, and the result is a genuine, high-end wine with a well-defined character and personality.
+Most of the wines cultivated in Utiel-Requena are red, dark cherry in color and have fruity aromas.
+The rosés are also exquisite, as are the whites, which have intense and fruity aromas and a yellow color, with tones of gold and straw.
 Cava, which is becoming more and more important locally, is another of the star products of this area.

 What I can find

-Over 100 vineyards dotted around the region, offering guided wine-tasting sessions with experts where you'll discover the taste of Valencian cava or the colour of the Bobal grape.Excellent local cuisine featuring traditional dishes such as ajoarriero (stewed cod and garlic), casseroled rice and potatoes in broth.A journey through the history of wine production in this region in places, such as the museum of "la Vid y el Vino" (the grapevine and wine museum) in Utiel, housed in a curious round winery.Spectacular landscapes in nature reserves, such as the Hoces de Cabriel and Chera Nature Reserves.
-You'll also be able to enjoy adventure and outdoor sports, such as kayaking, hiking, cycle touring, horse riding, rafting and climbing.An extensive and outstanding artistic heritage, including an abundance of Medieval architecture, archaeological sites, underground galleries, walled sites and Mudejar neighbourhoods.-Traditional festivities such as the grape harvest festival in Requena.-For more information, we recommend you visit the tourist offices in the area.More information at any of the tourist offices.
+Over 100 vineyards dotted around the region, offering guided wine-tasting sessions with experts where you'll discover the taste of Valencian cava or the colour of the Bobal grape.Excellent local cuisine featuring traditional dishes such as ajoarriero (stewed cod and garlic), casseroled rice and potatoes in broth.A journey through the history of wine production in this region in places, such as the museum of “la Vid y el Vino” (the grapevine and wine museum) in Utiel, housed in a curious round wine cellar.Spectacular landscapes in nature reserves, such as the Hoces de Cabriel and Chera Nature Reserves.
+You'll also be able to enjoy adventure and outdoor sports, such as kayaking, hiking, cycle touring, horse riding, rafting and climbing.An extensive and outstanding artistic heritage, including an abundance of Medieval architecture, archaeological sites, underground galleries, walled sites and Mudejar neighbourhoods.-Traditional festivals such as the Grape Harvest Festival in Requena.-For more information, we recommend you visit the tourist offices in the area.More information at any of the tourist offices.

 How to get here